jalanb/pym/docs/index.rst

 Other stuff I have read recently

-* In `Invertible Syntax Descriptions: Unifying Parsing and Pretty Printing (pdf) <http://www.informatik.uni-marburg.de/~rendel/unparse/rendel10invertible.pdf>`_ Tillmann Rendel & Klaus Ostermann proposing a method for writing parsers such the pretty printers can be written in the same manner.
+* In `Invertible Syntax Descriptions: Unifying Parsing and Pretty Printing (pdf) <http://www.informatik.uni-marburg.de/~rendel/unparse/rendel10invertible.pdf>`_ Tillmann Rendel & Klaus Ostermann propose a method for writing parsers such that pretty printers can be written in the same manner.
 I do not have enough knowledge of their academic context to appreciate it; but the idea of "invertible syntax" descriptions strikes a chord.
-It does seem reasonable that if one can parse from "A" into "B", then one should be able to render from "B" to "A; but the idea of    "invertible syntax" descriptions strikes a chord.
 It does seem reasonable that if one can parse from "A" into "B", then one should be able to render from "B" to "A".
 * `LL and LR in Context: Why Parsing Tools Are Hard <http://blog.reverberate.org/2013/09/ll-and-lr-in-context-why-parsing-tools.html>`_ introduced me to the notion of undecidably ambiguous grammars and the common strategies for getting around them.
 * Martin Fowler distinguishes between Concrete and Abstract syntax trees when discussing `language workbenches <http://martinfowler.com/articles/languageWorkbench.html>`_.